 Second of all, if Net Neutrality is lost, then SEOs can find themselves and their analytics providers – I can hardly think of a more crucial element of the internet marketing industry – being priced out of the market by ISPs who also sell web design, e-commerce and internet marketing services.

 I know that Bell has huge ads for its e-commerce offerings in the local yellow pages, and – big coincidence – they’re also a major ISP here in Montreal.
 The folks at NVI (whose writing at SEO Moz are fairly good – keep it up Guillaume!) might find their website suddenly on the “costly access” list.

 Similarly, if/when they start offering analytics, you can expect Conversion Ruler (giving you guys a link because of Kent’s friendly email support) and company to find their own sites rather expensive to access.
 This could kill their businesses in a flash since their business model is dependant upon people visiting their site.

 ISPs and the telecom industry generally would be in a position of conflict of interest if they had control over their competition.

-Thirdly, without even considering conflicts of interest and just considering the technological aspects of things, losing Net Neutrality could mean that people with bandwidth intensive sites are made more expensive.
+Thirdly, without even considering conflicts of interest and just considering the technical aspects of things, losing Net Neutrality could mean that people with bandwidth-intensive sites are made more expensive.
 Photo bloggers and video bloggers beware!
 Adult industry – you’re in for it (but then, considering that you guys are the Net’s pioneers, my guess is you’ll find a hack around it that everyone else will catch up on 3 years later)!
 Soccer training site online?
 Better use text explanations for your drills!

 Anybody doing business on the internet, and specifically the people in the internet marketing industry such as SEOs and analytics providers, need to fight for Net Neutrality.
 We all stand to lose a lot if we don’t.